 These are tips if you’re not evacuating and staying home during a hurricane.

 After The Hurricane

-So, if you’re one of the people in this hurricane’s path, or maybe just in a future one’s path, I hope this guide helps you prepare.
+If you’re one of the people in this hurricane’s path, or maybe just in a future one’s path, I hope the posts in this How To Prepare For A Hurricane Guide helps you prepare.
 And I hope that you and your family stay safe.